DruidLK/Project/README.md

-Feel free to reach out to me for questions. this is an anemic domain model the design aint best practice, since the UI should be seperate than the Domain , however, showcasing how to build a basic API become Rest API should be modeled, Unit tests, Acceptance Tests, many libraries, i still recommend Dapper with stored procedure for querying, also fluent validation for validating domain models.
+Feel free to reach out to me for questions. this is an anemic domain model the design aint best practice, since the UI should be seperate than the Domain , however,basic Rest API , Unit tests, Acceptance Tests, many libraries, i still recommend Dapper with stored procedure for querying, also fluent validation for validating domain models.

 Externals can be Databases/Clouds/Other APIs/ Etcs N-Tier Architecture (Loosly Coupled System Scalling Horizontally, they can be split independantly to micro-services the services)